Tag: Lord Mendelsohn

 Lord Mendelsohn – 2014 Parliamentary Question to the Cabinet Office

-To ask Her Majesty’s Government whether the Quarterly Data Summary for any department does not include the data compared (1) to budget, (2) to the same period in the previous year, and (3) to the end of year target.
+To ask Her Majesty’s Government whether the Quarterly Data Summary for any department does not include data for the current period, for the year to date, and for the full year forecast.

 Lord Bates